nn1854/Data-and-Code-A2/README.md

 ## Usage
-How does one go about using it?
-Provide various use cases and code examples here.
 When the game first starts the player is introduced to the first character then are placed in the first level.

 Players move the character by pressing (up, down, left, right) or (W,A,S,D)